 It’s important for delivery drivers to track their mileage expenses because they are tax-deductible.
 Mileage tracker apps come with many features and functions.
 With that said, we want you to be informed about all of the top miles tracker app features and functions so you can get the most value out of your app.
 Therefore, check out this article we prepared with a lot of thought and care just for you, Top Mileage Tracker App Features for Self Employed.

 We assure you, you want to know what features you might be overlooking, this could save you time, and money.

 Expenses Related to Transportation: Cars, Vehicle, Scooters, Bike

 For Deliveries by Car, Choose a Mileage Expense Deduction Method

-The actual car expense method is a method where the tax payer deducts each individual expenses.
-For example, the tax payer deducts depreciation, lease payments, registration fees, etc., all separately.
+The Actual Expense Method is a method where the tax payer deducts each individual expense.
+For example, the tax payer deducts separately depreciation, lease payments, registration fees, etc.

-Please refer to the following article for the most up to date per mile rates if you use the standard mileage rate method, IRS Standard Mileage Rate.
+Please refer to the following article for the most up-to-date per-mile rates for the Standard Mileage Method, IRS Standard Mileage Rate.

 Other, Non Transportation, Deducible Business Expenses

-There are other deductible business expenses available to delivery drivers and couriers.
-These expenses include the following:
+There are other tax-deductible business expenses available to delivery drivers and couriers.
+These expenses include:

 - Health insurance